lambe-lang/specification/README.md

 }
 ```

 In this implementation for `Option a` we use a type named `self`.
-In
-fact self denotes the type of the receiver with is `Option a` in this
+In fact self denotes the type of the receiver which is `Option a` in this case.
+Furthermore implementations are given for each option data type i.e. None and Some.
-case.

 ### Data type in action